falconrr/NLP4SPanish2022/Syllabus/Syllabus.md

     1. Teaching Portfolio: You can create a teaching portfolio that includes an analysis of positive, negative or neutral sentiment in students' comments.
     2. Assessing L2 Spanish Writing Development: Interested into examining language development in L2 Spanish.
 You can use SEÑAL to create a comparative analysis of your L2 Spanish writing or that of your students.
     3. Machine Learning Text Classifier: Here, you will develop a machine learning classifier for examining a phenomenon in the Spanish language.
-You will extract, annotate data and use machine learning algorithms to train a text classifier.
+You will (extract and) annotate data and use machine learning algorithms to train a text classifier.
 This option is the most challenging but one of the most rewarding if you wish to pursue research or want to learn more about machine learning.

 Ojo: you will present the development of your NLP project on the class of **June 15th**.